Interactive ontology debugging: two query strategies for efficient fault localization: Motivating examples and basic concepts

-\begin{definition} A conflict set $CS$ for an instance $\tuple{\mo,\mb,\Te,\Tne}$ is minimal iff there is no proper subset $CS^\prime \subset CS$ such that $CS^\prime$ is a conflict. \end{definition} A set of minimal conflict sets can be used to compute the set of minimal diagnoses as it is shown in~\cite{Reiter87}.
-The idea is that each diagnosis should include at least one element of each minimal conflict set. \begin{proposition} $\md$ is a diagnosis for the diagnosis problem instance $\tuple{\mo, \mb,\Te,\Tne}$ iff $\md$ is a minimal hitting set for the set of all minimal conflict sets of the instance. \end{proposition} Most of the modern ontology diagnosis methods~\cite{schlobach2007,Kalyanpur.Just.ISWC07,friedrich2005gdm,Horridge2008} are implemented according to Proposition~\ref{prop:hittingset} and differ in details, e.g.\ how and when (minimal) conflict sets are computed, the order in which hitting sets are generated, etc.
+\begin{definition} A conflict set $CS$ for an instance $\tuple{\mo,\mb,\Te,\Tne}$ is minimal iff there is no $CS^\prime \subset CS$ such that $CS^\prime$ is a conflict set. \end{definition} A set of minimal conflict sets can be used to compute the set of minimal diagnoses as shown in~\cite{Reiter87}.
+The idea is that each diagnosis must include at least one element of each minimal conflict set. \begin{proposition} $\md$ is a minimal diagnosis for the diagnosis problem instance $\tuple{\mo, \mb,\Te,\Tne}$ iff $\md$ is a minimal hitting set for the set of all minimal conflict sets of $\tuple{\mo, \mb,\Te,\Tne}$. \end{proposition} Given a set of sets $\overline S$, a set $H$ is a hitting set of $\overline S$ iff $H \cap S_i \neq \emptyset$ for all $S_i \in \overline S$ and $H \subseteq \bigcup_{S_i \in \overline S} S_i$.
+Most modern ontology diagnosis methods~\cite{schlobach2007,Kalyanpur.Just.ISWC07,friedrich2005gdm,Horridge2008} are implemented according to Proposition~\ref{prop:hittingset} and differ only in details, such as how and when (minimal) conflict sets are computed, the order in which hitting sets are generated, etc.